Skip to Main Content

 - Turnaround time and cost estimates provided upon inspection of the file.

 |AddLab - Towne 187 in the Engineering Quad

 - The majority of requests are from University affiliated research labs (MOD, KOD, GRASP, Haptics, etc.).
 Also, print senior design student projects and an occasional outside request.

 - Printing Costs are $12/cubic inch for the Fortus 450mc, $20/gram for the Objet (not cubic inch) and $20/cubic inch for the Projet.

 - Turnaround time is 3-5 days.

 - Printing is currently free.
-This is a pilot program and may change in the future.
+This may change in the future.

 - Only .STL files accepted.